uddannelse-laering-forloeb/ulf/profiles/ulf/README.md

   - It is advised to use and follow the ui installation steps @ /install.php
   - Use the ULF install profile
   - If drush is used to run the installation instead of the the advised UI approach, a default configuration is used.
-You must manually make sure that all the variables are set. i.e:
+You must manually make sure that all the variables are set. e.g.:
     - map configuration
     - translations
     - optional module activation
     - themes
     - search modules
-- Setup search configuration
+- Setup search
-  - Setting up search JESPER @todo
+  - Setting up search server [Installation instructions l.106-298](https://github.com/os2display/docs/blob/master/installation/prepare_server.sh#L106)
   - Modify the site settings.php file uncommenting the needed lines.
+(See sites/default/default.settings.php)

 ### Test results for php 7.0
 * Conducted using: [https://github.com/sstalle/php7cc](https://github.com/sstalle/php7cc)